latoulicious/SIPP/README.md

 # Sistem Informasi Perangkat Pembelajaran

-This project served as my college thesis.
+>This project served as my college thesis.

 It's a comprehensive information system designed to streamline educational resource management.
-Built with Go, Vue.js, and PostgreSQL, it emphasizes clean architecture principles.
+Built with Go, Vue.js, and PostgreSQL.

 ## Demo